minio/docs/source/reference/minio-mc-admin/mc-admin-trace.rst

       * - Min Time
         - The minimum time spent for the Call to complete.

+      * - Max Time
+        - The maximum time spent for the Call to complete.

       * - Avg TTFB
         - .. versionadded:: RELEASE.2023-11-15T22-45-58Z